ykwilpodcast/ykwilpodcast.github.io/_posts/2016-10-01-episode-5-final-fantasy.markdown

 ---

 <img class="bannerPhoto" src="{{ site.url }}/assets/bannerPhoto_finalFantasy.png" />
-*Do you get overly attached to things without any real explanation of why?
-Then this is the podcast for you.**You Know What I Like...?** is a regularly scheduled enthusiastic flailing about another piece of pop culture.*

-*For our fifth episode, we sat down and talked about one of the most biggest and most beloved role-playing games out there: **Final Fantasy**.*

 <script src="https://www.buzzsprout.com/58982/423841-episode-5-final-fantasy.js?player=small" type="text/javascript" charset="utf-8"></script>

+For our fifth episode, we sat down and talked about one of the most biggest and most beloved role-playing games out there: **Final Fantasy**.

 We were also joined by our first guest, the one and only [Nick Gonzo](https://twitter.com/nick_gonzo) of Madius Comics fame!
 You can find his most recent work, Pictures of Spiderman, by [getting in contact with him here](https://twitter.com/nick_gonzo/status/778510369669124096).